edumco/mini-docs/README.md

 ## Why

 1. The absence of a good documentation slows down and even blocks professionals from doing their jobs.
-2. The turn-over¹ on teams can lead to loose critical informations.
+2. The _turnover_ ¹ on teams can lead to loose critical informations.
-3. Writing documentation is hard and we need some guide into writing small, quick and good documents to keep our knowledge safe and usefull.
+3. Writing docs is hard and we need some guide to keep our knowledge safe and usefull.

 ## Who needs to document?